cpupk/ecd/README.md

 * Version 3.3.0
   * ECD releases are now signed with a self-signed certificate
   * Removed Jad decompiler (decompiler was released 2001)
-  * Quiltflower plugin and feature added
+  * Vineflower plugin and feature added
   * Updated Embedded Decompilers
     * CFR to version 0.152 (JDK 14 support)
     * Procyon to version 0.6.0